rdolbeau/OpenLOCKTrack/README.md

 For the required OpenLOCK files: https://www.printablescenery.com/product/open-lock/ (I use "OpenLOCK Tessellation Templates 7.6").

-For the optional turret: https://www.thingiverse.com/thing:2034293/
+For the optional turret: https://www.thingiverse.com/thing:2034293/ ; the base is included at scale 2/3 so you'll need to print a turret & guns at the same scale.